JohnnyTheTank/excel-diff-tool/README.md

 ## ✨ Features

-- **🔒 Client-Side Processing**: Your files never leave your browser - complete privacyyar
+- **🔒 Client-Side Processing**: Your files never leave your browser - complete privacy
 - **📁 File Upload**: Drag and drop or browse to upload Excel files (.xlsx, .xls)
 - **📋 Sheet Selection**: Choose specific sheets from each file to compare
 - **🔍 Intelligent Comparison**: Advanced analysis to identify and highlight differences